NewGit1999/alx-system_engineering-devops/command_line_for_the_win/README.md

-this is a challenge for shell commands with different cases of print and files managing
+this is a challenge for shell commands with different cases of print and files managing.